What is construction management?

 Average Salary

-Construction Project Managers oversee and manage multiple functions specifically for large-scale construction projects that require a lot of organisation and planning.
-CPMs are responsible for people and budget management, policy creation and documentation and stakeholder management.
-This role has a lot of responsibilities over a variety of areas and requires excellent leadership, communication and organisational skills.
+Manages multiple functions, specifically for large-scale construction projects that require a lot of organisation and planning.
+This role requires excellent leadership, communication and organisational skills.

 Health And Safety Officer